 After losing his leg, Fox decided to run across Canada with a prosthetic leg to raise funds for cancer.
 As he crossed the country, cancer continued to consume his body.

 Despite his heroic persistence and determination to complete the run, Fox succumbed to his disease.
-Annually, Canadians complete Fox’s route to raise money for cancer research and to honor Fox’s memory.
+Annually, Canadians complete Fox’s route to raise money for cancer research and to honor Fox’s amazing personal qualities.

 5. Helen Keller’s Journey